 Obesity is one of the leading causes of preventable deaths in the U.S., causing an estimated 200,000 deaths annually.
 As an individual's BMI increases, so do the number of sick days, medical claims and health care costs.

 In 2008, it was estimated that $147 billion was spent on obesity or obesity-related health issues.
 By 2030, obesity-related health care costs in Oklahoma could climb by 10.8%.

 The information indicates that two-thirds of Oklahomans are overweight or obese.
 This ranks Oklahoma as the 6th worst state in adult obesity.
-Other rankings put Oklahoma 48th in deaths due to heart disease, 42nd in deaths due to cancer and 45th in the number of people engaging in regular physical activity.
+Other rankings put Oklahoma 48th in deaths due to cardiovascular disease, 43nd in deaths due to cancer and 44th in the number of people engaging in regular physical activity.

 The Get Fit Eat Smart Oklahoma Physical Activity & Nutrition State Plan recommends the following measures to address obesity in Oklahoma:

 Increase the number of Oklahomans who meet the recommended levels of physical activity; and

 Increase the percentage of Oklahomans who consume the recommended number of fruits and vegetables every day.

 The Oklahoma State Department of Health (OSDH) created the Center for the Advancement of Wellness (The Center) to be a center of excellence in addressing tobacco and obesity in Oklahoma which are responsible for 75% of all premature deaths in the state.
 The Center works in a strategic partnership with the Tobacco Settlement Endowment Trust (TSET) to implement the tobacco-related recommendations of Oklahoma Health Improvement Planning (OHIP) and continues to work with the OHIP Tobacco Work Group to meet the changing needs of tobacco control in Oklahoma.